MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 ### What Route do I want to take?

+The Trial run is in preparation for the real Pilgrimage.
 I'm thinking of follow the route of [Camino de Santiago](https://en.m.Wikipedia.org/wiki/Camino_de_Santiago) <br />
 It's a very well known Pilgrimage route, which has its advantages, such as hostels and other accommodations. <br />